How to Organise Your Inbox

 End each week with a mini tidy: delete what’s done, archive what’s sorted, label what’s important.
 You might not hit Inbox Zero, but you’ll have Inbox Calm, and that’s what counts.

-If sorting your inbox is still making your eye twitch, don’t worry, you don’t have to do it alone.
+If sorting your inbox is still making your eye twitch, don’t worry, we can help.

 Filing, flagging, and folder setup